yuyujunjun/mesh-voxelize/README.md

+If you look for a gpu version of o-voxel.
+Refer to "https://github.com/yuyujunjun/o-voxel-gpu" for more complete and consistent implementation.

 # mesh-voxelize

 CPU + GPU mesh voxelization extracted from [TRELLIS.2](https://github.com/JeffreyXiang/TRELLIS.2) / o-voxel.
 GPU variant (CUDA) gives 3× speedup vs CPU at 99.99% IoU.